 UTIs from sex are nicknamed “honeymoon cystitis” (cystitis = bladder infection) with good reason.
 Sex is the most common cause of UTIs in women.
 About 80% of women that get a UTI have had sex in the prior 24 hours.* (‘post-coital’ UTI is the medical term)

 Bacteria are always present – even right after washing – and intercourse just naturally brings it into contact with a woman’s urethra (which is shorter than a man's so the bacteria may get to the bladder faster).
 To be clear, getting a UTI from having sex is not about how clean a woman or her partner is, though that can help.
 It just means that as a woman, you are more prone to UTIs.

-- Get frequent UTIs?
-Take 1 ellura at about the same time every day to block harmful bacteria that cause them. ellura is safe to take every day so it fits into your routine, like taking birth control or daily vitamin, and the timing of sex won't matter as you’re constantly protected from infection.
+Get frequent UTIs from sex?
+Take 1 ellura at about the same time every day to block harmful bacteria that cause them. ellura is safe to take every day so it fits into your routine, like taking birth control or a daily vitamin, and the timing of sex won't matter as you'll have ongoing protection from infection.